Final Fantasy XIV

 - Story Driven Gameplay – with high production value (Graphics, Music, Cinematics, etc).

-- Cross-Platform Play – between PC, Playstation 3, and Playstation 4.
+- Cross-Platform Play – between PC and Playstation 4.

 - Player Housing – through Free Companies (guilds) and private housing.

 - High Level of Content – an incredible amount of content.
 Players can easily spend thousands of hours in the game without running out of content to explore.

 - Tons of Small Features – lots of smaller features make the game feel complete (Marriage, Golden Saucer mini games, Triple Triad, tons of side quests, etc).

 - Something For Everyone - Plenty of late game content for both casuals and hardcore players alike.
 The game offers 'savage' and 'ultimate' difficulty raids for hardcore players while offering toned down normal mode for everyone else.

 Final Fantasy XIV Screenshots